First look at the Visual Studio Debugger

 DirectoryInfo call gave the error on the empty string stored in the

-The Exception Helper replaces the Exception Assistant in Visual Studio 2017.
+The Exception Helper replaced the Exception Assistant starting in Visual Studio 2017.

 Expand the Exception Settings node to see more options on how to handle this exception type, but you don't need to change anything for this tour!

 You can configure your project to build as a Debug or Release configuration, configure project properties for debugging, or configure general settings for debugging.
 In addition, you can configure the debugger to display custom information using features such as DebuggerDisplay attribute or, for C/C++, the NatVis framework.

 Debugging properties are specific to each project type.
 For example, you can specify an argument to pass to the application when you start it.
 You can access the project-specific properties by right-clicking the project in Solution Explorer and selecting Properties.
 Debugging properties typically appear in the Build or Debug tab, depending on the particular project type.

 Debug live ASP.NET apps in Azure App Service